We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 To sell shares you'll first need to work out where your shares are being held and whether they're CHESS-sponsored, issuer-sponsored or held by a custodian (such as overseas shares).
 In many cases you can open an account with a stock broker or online share trading platform, transfer your shares to over and then pay a small brokerage fee to sell.

-In this guide, we’ll show you what options are available so you can offload your shares with a minimum of fuss.
+In this guide, we’ll show you how to sell shares with a minimum of fuss.

 How are your shares sponsored?